Lease Renewal and Non-Renewal of Lease Templates

 What Happens If Landlords Fail To Give Notice When A Lease Ends?

-Generally, if the landlord fails to give adequate notice stating that the lease will not be renewed then it will automatically transition into a month-to-month lease agreement.
-When you have a month-to-month lease agreement tenant and landlord need to give a written 30 days notice to terminate the lease.
+Generally, if the landlord fails to give adequate notice stating that the lease will not be renewed then it will automatically transition into a month-to-month lease agreement (sometimes called a tenancy at will).
+This arrangement typically carries over the terms of the original lease, except that it allows either party to terminate the lease with proper notice, usually 30 days (check your local state laws here).

 Final Thoughts: Non-Renewal and Renewal of Lease